zooshgroup/bitbucket-tools/packages/bitbucket-eslint-report/README.md

 ## Running within a Docker Container

 You have the option to run the script inside a Docker container if needed.
-Ensure you pass the required environment variables **BITBUCKET_REPO_FULL_NAME** and **BITBUCKET_COMMIT**.
+Ensure you pass the required environment variables **BITBUCKET_REPO_FULL_NAME**, **BITBUCKET_COMMIT** and **BITBUCKET_CLONE_DIR**.
 Additionally, to enable the container to resolve host.docker.internal to the host machine's address, you need to add the **--add-host=host.docker.internal:host-gateway** flag when running the container.

 Below is an example of how to run the container: